dotnet/dotnet-monitor/documentation/api/collectionrules-get.md

-# Collection Rules - Get
+# Collection Rules - Get (6.3+)

-Reports the detailed state of the specified collection rule for a specific process.
+Get the detailed state of the specified collection rule for all processes or for the specified process.

 ## HTTP Route